dhedey/preinterpret/README.md

 ## User Guide

-Preinterpret works with its own very simple language, with two main syntax elements:
+Preinterpret works with its own very simple language, with two pieces of syntax:

-* **Commands**: `[!command_name! ...input token stream...]` take an input token stream and output a token stream.
+* **Commands**: `[!command_name! input token stream...]` take an input token stream and output a token stream.
 There are a number of commands which cover a toolkit of useful functions.
 * **Variables**: `[!set! #var_name = token stream...]` defines a variable, and `#var_name` substitutes the variable into another command or the output.

 Commands can be nested intuitively.
 The input of all commands (except `[!raw! ...]`) are first interpreted before the command itself executes.